SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 If you've used AUR then you may know how time consuming certain builds can be.
 Some AUR packages even take several hours for example browsers.
 That's where third party repository comes in.
 One of the popular one is `chaotic-AUR`.
 They build packages automatically and put the binary in a hosting service so that you don't have to build manually.

 ### Chaotic AUR
 Once you install `chaotic-AUR` you can just use your pacman to install from chaotic AUR.
 To setup `chaotic AUR` you can go to it's [official website](https://aur.chaotic.cx/) and follow along.
-Or run this script, it'll do the job for you(made by me).
+Or, make sure `wget` is installed (`sudo pacman -S --needed wget`) and run this script, it'll do the job for you(made by me).
 Just open terminal and run,
 ```bash
 wget -q -O chaotic-AUR-installer.bash https://raw.githubusercontent.com/SharafatKarim/chaotic-AUR-installer/main/install.bash && sudo bash chaotic-AUR-installer.bash && rm chaotic-AUR-installer.bash
 ```